irgendwr/TelegramAlert/development/README.md

 Set the `version` of `parent` in `pom.xml`.

-Then, update (clone or checkout) your local graylog2-server, or, if you use the graylog-project setup you also need to update that:
+Then, update (clone or checkout) your local graylog2-server as shown in "Getting started" or update your graylog-project setup:

 ```bash
 # adjust the path below